 This book is a superlative tale of two intersecting lives that takes place amid a swirl of words and languages and the alphabets that produce them.
 The result is such a melodious harmony of coincidences that you will feel as if you are at a transcendent orchestral performance of literature.
 I was thrilled to discover an author with such an ability to capture the essence of characters and culture and memories in motion.

 Songs for the Butcher’s Daughter has two interwoven stories: one is a fictitious autobiography of nonagenarian Itsik Malpesh, the self-described “last and greatest Yiddish poet in America,” who was originally from Kishinev in the Russian Empire.
 The second consists of “translators notes” by a young man – a recent college graduate never named – who purportedly has translated Malpesh’s life story into English.
 [In real life, troubadour Itzik Manger is often referred to as the “last and greatest” of Yiddish poets.
-One wonders if the similarity between the two names was intentional.]
+It seems as if the similarity between the two names was intentional.]

 In alternating voices, we learn the story of Malpesh and the story of the translator, with amazing correspondences between the two.
 This perhaps reflects the theme of bashert in the story, or fate, which all the characters seem to repudiate, even as it binds them all tightly together.